Burn-E99/TheArtificer/README.md

 API Documentation can be found in the `.bruno` folder, which can be viewed in [Bruno](https://www.usebruno.com/).

-API Key management via a basic GUI is availble on the [API Tools](https://artificer.eanm.dev/) website.
+API Key management via a basic GUI is available on the [API Tools](https://artificer.eanm.dev/) website.

 ## Problems?
 Feature requests?
 If you run into any errors or problems with the bot, or think you have a good idea to add to the bot, please submit a new GitHub issue detailing it.
 If you don't have a GitHub account, a report command (detailed above) is provided for use in Discord.